sefa1972/Microsoft-Fabric-Monitoring-Hub/README.md

-# Microsoft Fabric Monitoring Hub Lab
+# Microsoft Fabric Monitoring Hub

 This hands-on lab demonstrates how to monitor data engineering activities in Microsoft Fabric using the centralized Monitoring Hub.